 The estimated costs of the program will vary depending on how many semesters a student plans to be enrolled, how many units per semester the student is planning to take, and whether the student is an Arizona resident or non-resident.
-For an estimated cost of tuition and fees, access the UofA Tuition and Fees Calculator, select the most recent Fall/Spring semester, select Main Campus, select Graduate, select Eller College: All Masters Programs.
+For an estimated cost of tuition and fees: access the University Tuition and Fees Calculator, select the most recent Fall/Spring semester, select Main Campus, select Graduate, select Eller College: All Masters Programs.

 All requirements for a graduate program must be completed within 6 years.
 Time-to-degree begins with the earliest coursework to be applied toward the degree including any credits transferred from other institutions.
 Coursework more than 6 years old is not accepted toward meeting program requirements.